github/codeql/ruby/ql/docs/flow_summaries.md

 to a call to this fake definition.

 `input` and `output` define the "from" and "to" locations in the flow summary.
-They use a custom string-based syntax which is similar but not identical to Models as Data.
+They use a custom string-based syntax which is similar to that used in `path` column in the Models as Data format.
 These strings are often referred to as access paths.

 Note: The behaviour documented below is tested in `dataflow/flow-summaries/behaviour.ql`.
 Where specific quirks exist, we may